robguilarr/robguilar/public/posts/ab_testing_cookiecats/index.md

 The main purpose is not just to increase the companies revenue, one of the main objectives is to give a benefit in terms of User Experience (UX) and Engagement, and this can be covered using Data Science.

 {{< admonition info "Looking for an interactive experience?" true >}}
-:rocket: Use or Download the Jupyter Notebook, available <a href="https://nbviewer.org/github/robguilarr/ab_testing_cookie_cats/blob/main/ab_notebook.ipynb">here</a>
+:rocket: Download the Jupyter Notebook, available <a href="https://nbviewer.org/github/robguilarr/ab_testing_cookie_cats/blob/main/ab_notebook.ipynb">here</a>
 {{< /admonition >}}